smartcontractkit/documentation/docs/chainlink-keepers/utility-contracts.md

 # Overview
 This guide explains the use cases for Keeper utility contracts and specifically for the [`EthBalanceMonitor` contract](https://github.com/smartcontractkit/upkeep-contracts/blob/master/contracts/upkeeps/EthBalanceMonitor.sol).
 This Keeper contract monitors and funds Ethereum addresses that developers might need to top up frequently based on a configurable threshold.
 As a result, nodes are funded automatically.

-Once the contract is deployed, developers can go to [keepers.chain.link](https://keepers.chain.link/) to register Upkeep and run the contract.
+After deploying the contract, developers can go to [keepers.chain.link](https://keepers.chain.link/) to register Upkeep and run the contract.
 To take full advantage of the Keepers automation infrastructure, read all of the documentation to understand the features of Chainlink Keepers.

 **Table of Contents**
 + [`EthBalanceMonitor` Overview](#ethbalancemonitor-overview)